+(2) If at any point in time the actual aggregate Forced Outages and Maintenance Outages exceed the amount that is used in the assessment of the Maximum Daily Planned Resource Outage Capacity, then the Maximum Daily Planned Resource Outage Capacity used for assessing any proposed Resource Outage plans covering that point in time would be reduced by the amount of the exceedance.

 3.1.7 Reliability Resource Outages

-(1) ERCOT shall evaluate requests for approval of an Outage of a Reliability Resource to determine if any one or a combination of proposed Outages may cause ERCOT to violate applicable reliability standards.
+(1) ERCOT shall evaluate requests for approval of an Outage of a Reliability Resource to determine if any one or a combination of proposed Outages may cause ERCOT to violate applicable reliability standards or exceed the Maximum Daily Planned Resource Outage Capacity.
 ERCOT’s evaluations shall take into consideration factors including the following:

 (a) Load forecast;